bwboao/noting_app/README.md

 A [React](https://reactjs.org/) + [Electron](https://www.electronjs.org/) combined project for code learning.
 This project is for own-use locally, **should not load any other internet resources, may be vulnerable.**

+## To-do list
+Add new To do lists, write anything down and delete them as you want, check them out when finished!

 ## Notes
 You can create note and delete note, no markdown is supported, just plain text for now